aras-p/UnityGaussianSplatting/docs/render-pipeline-integration.md

 - I am mostly developing and testing with the built-in render pipeline (BiRP).
 This one does not need any extra setup;
   just have `GaussianSplatRenderer` components.
 - URP: add `GaussianSplatURPFeature` to the URP renderer settings.
+  - Requires Unity 6 or later, and Render Graph "Compatibility Mode" in URP settings must be turned off!
 - HDRP: add CustomPass volume object and a `GaussianSplatHDRPPass` entry to it.
 It can be setup to render before transparencies, or after postprocess.
 Doing it after postprocess often produces better results, since before transparencies does not play well with HDRP auto-exposure thingamabobs.